 It doesn’t need to be more complicated like that.
-Not everyone’s going to say yes, but from my experience, a surprising number of people would LOVE to meet up with someone like-minded.
+Not everyone will say yes, but from my experience, a surprising number of people would LOVE to meet up with someone like-minded.

 C. How to start a conversation on Discord

-On Discord, you’re usually part of a “chat group”.
+On Discord, you’re usually part of a “chat group.”
 It could be a large group of several hundred people, or it could be a small group of friends who game together.
-(I recommend the latter, smaller groups are better to make friends, but large ones can work too.)
+(I recommend the latter, smaller groups are better for making friends, but large ones can work too.)

 And from there, you can even invite just one person to play together.
 It’s a lot easier to get to know someone when it’s just you two.
 Then you also have lots to talk about the game you play, so the conversation never runs dry.